 Dig It Up

 Lily of the valley spreads through underground rhizomes.
 Use a garden spade to dig out the plant, then rake the area carefully to collect and remove any buried roots.
 Monitor the planting area.
 If you missed any rhizomes, they'll sprout again.
 Repeat the process as necessary.
-It typically takes up to three digging sessions to fully kill and remove lily of the valley.
+It typically takes up to three digging sessions to fully kill and remove lily of the valley, advises Iowa State University Extension.

 Smother the Area

 If digging out the plant sounds like too much work, try smothering the planting site.
-This is the easiest organic option for killing lily of the valley.
+This is the easiest organic option for destroying lily of the valley.

 Things You'll Need